onflow/docs/docs/evm/about-evm.md

 Flow EVM and Flow environments both use $FLOW token as the gas currency for transactions, drawing from a singular token supply shared across both.
 A single line of Cadence can transfer $FLOW tokens in the Flow environment to Flow EVM, or vice versa.
-Other types of fungible and non-fungible tokens can also be native cross-VM token bridge to transfer arbitrary tokens between environments, instantly in a single atomic transaction
+Other fungible and non-fungible tokens can also be natively transferred between environments using the native cross-VM token bridge, instantly in a single atomic transaction

 Flow EVM introduces a unique and powerful EVM+ builder paradigm unlike any other blockchain.
 EVM apps can resolve UX and onboarding obstacles by using Flow's mainstream ready features.
 For their part, Flow apps can integrate well